 If comparer is not null, the elements of array are compared to the specified value using the specified IComparer<T> generic interface implementation.
 The elements of array must already be sorted in increasing value according to the sort order defined by comparer; otherwise, the result might be incorrect.

 If comparer is null, the comparison is done using the IComparable<T> generic interface implementation provided by the element itself or by the specified value.
 The elements of array must already be sorted in increasing value according to the sort order defined by the IComparable<T> implementation; otherwise, the result might be incorrect.

 If comparer is null and value does not implement the IComparable<T> generic interface, the elements of array are not tested for IComparable<T> before the search begins.
 An exception is thrown if the search encounters an element that does not implement IComparable<T>.

 Duplicate elements are allowed.
 If the Array contains more than one element equal to value, the method returns the index of only one of the occurrences, and not necessarily the first one.

-nullptr can always be compared with any other reference type; therefore, comparisons with nullptr do not generate an exception when using IComparable<T>.
-When sorting, nullptr is considered to be less than any other object.
+null can always be compared with any other reference type; therefore, comparisons with null do not generate an exception when using IComparable<T>.
+When sorting, null is considered to be less than any other object.

-For every element tested, value is passed to the appropriate IComparable<T> implementation, even if value is nullptr.
-That is, the IComparable<T> implementation determines how a given element compares to nullptr.
+For every element tested, value is passed to the appropriate IComparable<T> implementation, even if value is null.
+That is, the IComparable<T> implementation determines how a given element compares to null.

 This method is an O(log n) operation, where n is length.